stephen-fox/mkobsd/README.md

 - An OpenBSD system (the application can be compiled on any OS, but it relies on tools included with OpenBSD)
 - Go (Golang)
+- Must be run as `root` (sadly, it needs to do too many things as root)

 ## Installation